dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 ## About

-An ArchivesSpace plugin that allows staff users to add one or more custom localizations.
+An ArchivesSpace plugin that allows the use of one or more custom localizations.

 You can use this both as a way to provide users with additional language options in your local instance of ArchivesSpace and as a way to test those localizations for future